 In 2020, the Village Council and Staff worked with Urban Architectural Group and Dewberry Engineering to redesign the elevations and floor plans of the Future Marvin Village Hall.
 In March 2021, the Village Council awarded the contract to Randolph & Sons Builders to complete construction.
-Once construction begins, completion of the project is expected in roughly 8 months.
+Construction was completed in April 2022.

 The Groundbreaking Ceremony

 On April 30, 2021, the Village Council and Staff held a groundbreaking ceremony at the site of the future Village Hall.
 The celebration marked a new milestone for the Village Hall project and was attended by dozens of local residents and elected officials from Union County and other neighboring municipalities.

 Mayor Pollino gave a brief speech highlighting the hard work of many that brought this day to fruition.
 You can watch Mayor Pollino's speech below:

 (Pictured Left to Right: Village Clerk Austin Yow, Councilman Andy Wortman, Former Planning & Zoning Administrator Rohit Ammanamanchi, Councilman Bob Marcolese, Mayor Joe Pollino, Mayor Pro Tem Kim Vandenberg, Councilman Jamie Lein, Village Manager Christina Amos, Public Facilities Manager Derek Durst, Former Office Assistant Devki Patel)